 My message to you – is that every challenge can be an adventure and most importantly here at Bingley Grammar school you never have to face a challenge alone.

 I have worked at Bingley Grammar School for 10 years.
-I worked first in the Attendance Office and then I applied for the role of student support officer which is the job I have loved for the past 4 years.
-My role as Year 7 Student Support is varied but focuses on ensuring Year 7 students get the right support and care needed during their first year with us at Bingley Grammar.
+I worked first in the Attendance Office and then I applied for the role of student support officer which is the job I have loved for the past 5 years.
+My role as Year 9 Student Support is varied but focuses on ensuring Year 9 students get the right support and care needed with us at Bingley Grammar.
 It's so important to me that students feel happy and confident and I treat it as a privilege to have been given the opportunity of helping support students on this journey.

 My message to you is...
 Don’t be afraid or ashamed if you need a helping hand, we all do sometimes.
 Please never struggle alone.
 Sharing a problem really can make a world of difference.

 I started my teaching career as a languages teacher in Harrogate in 2001 before moving to Bingley as Director of Languages in 2008 where I oversaw the expansion of languages across the curriculum notably at Key Stage 4.
-Before taking charge as Year Head for Years 9 and 10 I also led on projects to improve community cohesion in school and set up links between Bingley Grammar and schools in Kenya, where my dad is from.
+I have spent several years taking charge as Head of Year 9 and have also led on projects to improve community cohesion in school and set up links between Bingley Grammar and schools in Kenya, where my dad is from.